 Is having an agent a guarantee of work?

-We wish!
-But in reality, it isn’t. iD Talent will do their best to secure opportunities for every client but we can’t make any promises.
+Here's the honest truth: No. We wish it was, but in reality, it isn’t. iD Talent will do their best to secure opportunities for every client but we can’t make any promises.

 What exactly does an agent do?

-An agent represents their clients, trying to promote them to casting directors and secure them auditions.
+An agent represents their clients, promoting them to casting directors and trying secure them auditions.
 If a client gets a part, an agent will negotiate the ‘deal’ and then handles collecting payment on the clients’ behalf.

 How often will clients get auditions?